BlueBoxWare/Banana/README.md

 The directory [`scripts`](scripts/) contains more scripts.
 If you like to use one of these scripts, put it in `~/.config/banana` and make it executable.

 ### Compatibility
 Most, if not all, Argos scripts should run correctly with Banana.
 It is also possible to have Argos and Banana installed and active at the same time.
 I don't know if Banana is compatible with Gnome 3.30, but I assume it is.
+It is definitely **not compatible with Gnome 3.32.0**.